vitaliknasirov2000-hub/RustBrawl-v64.226/README.md

 Don’t expect this to work in production it’s mostly for learning and fun.

 # Client
 You need to create the Client yourself.
-The scripts are already in the repo; you only need to add the Frida gadget.
+The scripts are already in the repo, you only need to add the Frida gadget.
 I have made the script for the Client for all architectures (Android ARM32, Android ARM64, iOS).